renjmindy/Twitter-Big-Data-Analyses/MindyTwitterAnalysis/readme.md

 # Project-2 Group 3 Twitter Big Data Analysis

 ## Twitter data analysis proposal

+Project 2 is a Twitter Data Analysis project where we use the Twitter API along with big data tools to analyze the Twitter feed.
+Our group analyzed tweets related to a popular Korean pop (“K-pop”) artist, BTS, on Twitter, while also looking at the other popular K-pop artists and groups on Twitter.
+We provided a final presentation of overall results and analysis with a simple slide deck.
+The questions follow: What are some of the other hashtags that are being used with #BTS?
+What is the average amount of likes that a common BTS post receives?
+What are common words used with the BTS hashtag?
+How does it vary with time?
+How is Kpop being compared/linked to American pop?
+Which other Kpop artists are famous in the americas?
+Which artist is the most trending on Twitter?
+Which states and countries tweet the most about Kpop?
+How many languages are tweeting about BTS?
+What is the distribution of languages tweeting about BTS?
+How is #BTS distributed globally?
+What countries would you suggest BTS to hold a series of global concert tours in 2022?
+What languages would you recommend BTS to speak in their global concert tours?

+## Specific Questions to Answer

 We would like to explore questions about a popular Korean pop (“Kpop”) artist, BTS from Twitter, while also looking at the other Kpop groups and some information on other pop in America

-## Specific Questions to Answer

 - **Study how #BTS is distributed globally in order to answer two business questions as follows: (Mindy Jen)**